JuanMiguelbd/D3jsTaskAdvanced/readme.md

         .attr("class", "line")
         .attr("d", valueline(data));
 ```
-- We add the scatterplot and set attributes and styles.
+- We add the dots and set attributes and styles.
+Besides, we set function "click", so that you can see the values on the right of the chart.
 ```javascript
     svg.selectAll("dot")
         .data(data)